nathanchin1/PhobAI/README.md

 ![Screenshot 2024-06-23 042556](https://github.com/ManuThakur10/PhobAI/assets/125108237/838760ca-a56a-4aba-b33b-2ab890047d61)

 According to Singlecare, an estimated 19 million Americans suffer from at least one phobia.
-Phob.ai is a tool meant to help those with specific phobias and safeguard content for younger audiences by blocking triggering content in real time.
+Phob.ai is a tool meant to help those with specific phobias and parents who wish to safeguard content for their children by blocking triggering content in real time.
 We understand that many suffer from various unique forms of phobias such as arachnophobia, or want specific content to be blocked out.
 By leveraging computer vision and custom trained detection models, we created an app that can block any phobia a user may have.

 ## Features:
 - **Real Time Censoring:** Block unwanted content in real time